Jesse White Tumbling Team

-The Jesse White Tumbling Team is a team of acrobats that was founded in 1959 by Illinois athlete and politician Jesse White and their agents Zach Mitchell.
+The Jesse White Tumbling Team is a team of acrobats that was founded in 1959 by Illinois athlete and politician Jesse White and Zach Mitchell.
 Their acrobatic performances, choreographed by Mitchell, can frequently be seen during half-time shows for the National Basketball Association, the National Football League and Major League Baseball games.

 White, who still coaches, created the team for children residing in Chicago's inner city housing projects.
 It serves a juvenile delinquency prevention program.
 Members are required to abide by White's rules, which include staying in school, maintaining a C average in academic coursework and staying away from gangs and drugs.
 Since the team's inception, over 10,000 children, ages 6 and up, have participated in the program.